 Kevin Jones: Thank you.
 Nice to talk to you.

 Michaela Light: Yeah.
 So, what exactly is NGINX?

 Kevin Jones: Yeah, so NGINX has been around for a while.
 It's been around since 2007.
 It's actually originally an open source project, and still is an open source project, and essentially it's a lot of things.
 Essentially it's a web server, it's a reverse proxy, it can do HTTP caching, and it can also do load balancing of traffic, and it can also do TCP and UDP traffic as well, proxying.
 So, it's commonly used to do security control of web applications, being able to control access to those web applications.
 It can also do live video streaming, media streaming, and then, as I mentioned before, it can be used to serve static files as well.

 So, it's commonly used.
 Right now there's about 350 million known websites on the internet today that use NGINX, so it has a really, really large footprint.
 It's widely adopted in the community, and now NGINX is a company.
 So, we've built NGINX Plus, which is a commercial version on top of that open source version, so we kind of handle both sides of the matrix.

-Michael Smith: So, it’s a startup company.
+Michaela Light: So, it's a startup company.
 How many people work there?

 Kevin Jones: Yeah, so we're rather small right now.
 A lot of people hear NGINX and they hear the 350 million websites and they think, “Oh, it must be this huge company.”
 But we actually only have about 150 employees right, so we're just really hitting the ground running and growing.
 We've grown a lot.
 I think when I got hired I was number 50, so in the past two years we've hired about 100 employees.
 Yeah.

-Michael Smith: Well, something must be going right.
+Michaela Light: Well, something must be going right.